-* The perk you gain after winning the New Reno boxing tournament reduces normal damage (anything except laser, plasma, fire, explosives, electrical and EMP) by 12 points, which adds to any armor you wear.
+* The title you gain after becoming the New Reno boxing champion reduces normal damage (anything except laser, plasma, fire, explosives, electrical and EMP) by 12 points, which adds to any armor you wear.
 The calculation is made for each bullet (you can get hit without armor by a minigun blast ''for no damage''), and the only endgame enemies who use laser or plasma are non-military personnel (low HP and no armor) and the end boss.

 * Abilities that reduce the AP cost of attacks are seriously unbalanced.
-There is a trait that reduces the AP cost of all attacks by 1, but prevents the character from making aimed attacks.
-Combine this with perks that also reduce attack AP cost, and by the time you're around level ten, turbo plasma rifle shots cost 2 AP, and super sledge attacks cost just 1.
-With high agility you can do 200+ damage per turn with no special preparation, which is enough to kill everything but a few bosses in one turn, or shred groups of super mutants.
+The Fast Shot trait reduces the AP cost of all attacks by 1[[note]]In ''Fallout 1'' at least, ''Fallout 2'' gives you no bonuses[[/note]], but prevents the character from making aimed attacks.
+Combine this with perks that also reduce attack AP cost, and by the time you're around level ten, a turbo plasma rifle whose shots cost 2 AP, and super sledge attacks only for 1.
+With a high Agility you can do 200+ damage per turn with no special preparation, which is enough to kill everything but a few bosses in one turn, or shred groups of super mutants.

 * The Bozar in ''Fallout 2'' has the power of a minigun, the accuracy of an assault rifle, and an ammo type which is cheap to purchase, light-weight, with -20% Armour Class and damage modifier (means the target is more likely to get hit and take more damage) and sold in bulk just about everywhere.
 This makes it probably the ultimate weapon in-game.
 A group of shop guards you can meet fairly early on have the gun conveniently unequipped in their inventory.
 All of them are unusually easy to steal from, even with no points in the Steal skill.
 Commandeer two of these guns and stick them on a character with a decent skill in Big Guns and you have more than enough firepower to last throughout the rest of the game.

-* Also in ''Fallout 2'', with a bit of saving and luck you can run straight to an Navarro base, which contains the second best armor in the game, for free.
+* Also in ''Fallout 2'', with a bit of saving and luck you can run straight to Navarro base, which contains the second best armor in the game, for free.
 And you don't even need to kill anyone...
-Since it gives a +4 strength bonus, this is completely ridiculous.
+Since it gives a +4 Strength bonus, this is completely ridiculous.